ARobLar/Blog/README.md

    "npm install concurrently"
    - Enter into the "/client" directory and install the following dependencies:
    "npm install @mui/material @emotion/react @emotion/styled @mui/styles @mui/icons-material @reduxjs/toolkit react-redux"
-   - there may be problems with the dependency tree, if so, try running with --legacy-peer-deps:
+      - There may be problems with the dependency tree, if so, try running with --legacy-peer-deps instead:
    "npm install --legacy-peer-deps @mui/material @emotion/react @emotion/styled @mui/styles @mui/icons-material @reduxjs/toolkit react-redux"

 4. The client and server can be started in two ways: